-License and collaborative fees were \$27.7 million and \$25,000 for the three months ended March 31, 2009 and 2008, respectively.
-These revenues include fees and milestone payments related to the out-licensing of our products and technologies.
-The \$27.7 million increase in license and collaborative fees for the three months ended March 31, 2009, compared to the same period of 2008, is primarily due to \$27.5 million in revenue recognized during the first quarter of 2009 related to the expansion of our collaboration agreement with Takeda to provide Takeda with access to multiple antibody technologies.
+License and collaborative fee revenue includes fees and milestone payments related to the out-licensing of our products and technologies.
+License and collaborative fee revenue remained unchanged and increased by \$27.7 million for the three and six months ended June 30, 2009, compared to the same periods of 2008.
+The increase in license and collaborative fee revenue for the first half of 2009, compared to the same period of 2008, was primarily due to \$27.5 million in revenue recognized during the first quarter of 2009 related to the expansion of our collaboration agreement with Takeda to provide Takeda with access to multiple antibody technologies.
 In addition, we received a milestone payment of \$0.2 million from Pfizer Inc. ("Pfizer") in the first quarter of 2009.
-The generation of future revenues related to license fees and other collaborative arrangements is dependent on our ability to attract new licensees to our bacterial cell expression and other antibody technologies and new collaboration partners.
+The generation of future revenues related to license fees and other collaboration arrangements is dependent on our ability to attract new licensees to bacterial cell expression and other antibody technologies and new collaboration partners.

-Contract and other revenue was \$7.4 million and \$7.1 million for the three months ended March 31, 2009 and 2008, respectively.
+Contract and other revenue increased by \$1.9 million and \$2.2 million for the three and six months ended June 30, 2009, compared to the same periods of 2008.
 These revenues include agreements where we provide contracted research and development and manufacturing services to our collaboration partners, including Takeda, SPRI, Novartis and NIAID.
+The increases in contract and other revenue for the three and six months ended June 30, 2009 are primarily related to work performed under our contracts with NIAID Contract No. HHSN272200800028C ("NIAID 3"), which was awarded in September of 2008, and Novartis, which was entered into in December of 2008.
+The work performed under our contract with Novartis is substantially complete as of June 30, 2009.
+Additionally, we accelerated the recognition of \$2.6 million of unamortized deferred revenue in the second quarter of 2009 related to the termination of certain discovery and development programs under our collaboration with SPRI.

-The increase in contract and other revenue of \$0.3 million is primarily due to increased activities under our contracts with NIAID Contract No. HHSN272200800028C ("NIAID 3"), Novartis, SPRI and Takeda.
-These increases in contract and other revenue were partially offset by decreases in revenue recognized on our NIAID Contract No. HHSN266200600008C/N01-A1-60008 ("NIAID 2") and on our AVEO Pharmaceuticals, Inc. (now with SPRI and referred to herein together as "SPRI/AVEO") contract.
-These decreases are due to the Company nearing the end of contracted service arrangements with NIAID 2 and SPRI/AVEO.
-We expect to continue to generate revenue in 2009 related to our NIAID 3 contract, which is a \$65 million multiple-year contract, and related to our existing agreements with Novartis, SPRI and Takeda, under the latter of which we initiated new therapeutic antibody programs in the third quarter of 2008.
-Depending on whether and when we obtain new government and other contracts, we may experience a decline in contract revenues from 2008 levels.
+These increases in contract revenue were partially offset by a decrease in revenue recognized for research and development activities performed under our SPRI contract in 2009 as a result of the termination of these programs.
+In addition, contract and other revenue decreased related to our NIAID Contract No. HHSN266200600008C/N01-A1-60008 ("NIAID 2") and our AVEO Pharmaceuticals, Inc. (now with SPRI and referred to herein together as "SPRI/AVEO") contract as a result of the Company nearing the end of the respective contracted service arrangements.
+Depending on whether and when we obtain new government and other contracts, we expect to experience a decline in contract revenues from 2008 levels.

-Revenue from royalties was \$4.6 million and \$4.9 million for the three months ended March 31, 2009 and 2008, respectively.
-The decrease in revenue from royalties of \$0.3 million for the three months ended March 31, 2009, compared to the same period of 2008, is due to a decrease in royalties earned from sales of RAPTIVA® worldwide of \$0.7 million, partially offset by an increase in royalties earned from worldwide sales of LUCENTIS® of \$0.4 million.
-During the three months ended March 31, 2009 and March 31, 2008, royalties received from sales of CIMZIA® were immaterial.
+Revenue from royalties decreased by \$3.3 million and \$3.7 million for the three and six months ended June 30, 2009, compared to the same periods of 2008.
+The decrease in revenue from royalties was due to the cessation of royalties earned from sales of RAPTIVA® in the second quarter of 2009 and an adjustment made to reduce royalty revenue recognized in the first quarter of 2009 by \$0.9 million to reflect actual first quarter royalty receipts that were lower than estimated as a result of sales returns.
+These decreases were partially offset by an increase in royalties earned from sales of LUCENTIS® of \$0.5 million and \$0.9 million for the three and six months ended June 30, 2009.
+During the three and six months ended June 30, 2009, royalties received from sales of CIMZIA® were immaterial.